 OPTICAL APERTURE - Use this control to adjust true contrast of an image.
 This is an optical adjustment where the two apertures in the projector are simultaneously adjusted; one aperture is located in the illumination system and the other in the projection lens.
-Adjust \checkmark to close the apertures, which minimizes contrast and maximizes brightness.
-Alternatively, adjust \bigcirc to maximize true contrast and minimize brightness.
+Adjust () to close the apertures, which minimizes contrast and maximizes brightness.
+Alternatively, adjust \checkmark to maximize true contrast and minimize brightness.
 By default, the apertures are closed.

 NOTES: 1) Powering down the projector does not reset the apertures to their default position.
-2) Adjusting contrast using the (a) key is an electronic adjustment, not an optical one.
+2) Adjusting contrast using the contrast optical one.